enablebanking/open_banking_eidas_broker/README.md

 The web API of the broker service consists of 3 endpoints:

-1. `POST /sign` -- for signing received data with a QSeal certificate and returning this signature back;
+1. `POST /sign` -- for signing received data with a QSealC certificate and returning this signature back;
 2. `POST /makeRequest` -- for making HTTP request over mutual TLS connection established with a QWAC certificate and returning response back;